aartijangid/expense-tracking-api/README.md

 We would like to have a RESTful web service that stores some transactions (in memory is fine) and returns information about those transactions.

 The transactions to be stored have a type and an amount.
 The service should support return- ing all transactions of a type.
 Also, transactions can be linked to each other (using a "par- ent_id") and we need to know the total amount involved for all transactions linked to a particular transaction.
-In general we are looking for a good implementation, code quality and how the implementation is tested.

 ## How to install?
 1. Make sure you have java 8(or higher version) installed on your systems